GautDel/Woya-Game/README.md

 Note: the boss will die in 3 hits for demonstration purposes.

+Use the files within the deploy folder to play the game.

 IMPORTANT: The game must be run on the latest version of Google Chrome.